Tuesday, March 31, 2009

 What is Stoli doing on the top shelf?

-I seem to have ended up on Morton’s marketing companies email list, to I’m happy to report either my post or the fact that people don’t want to pay 12.00 for crappy vodka has finally percolated into Morton’s management and they have now introduced a few drink specials.
+I seem to have ended up on Morton’s marketing companies email list, so I’m happy to report either my post or the fact that people don’t want to pay $12.00 for crappy vodka has finally percolated into Morton’s management and they have now introduced a few drink specials.

 Here’s the lowdown on the new and improved power hour—taken from the press release recently received: